 Financial assistance resources

 Many organizations help patients pay for cancer treatment, medication, and other expenses.
-Seattle Cancer Care Alliance (SCCA) offers financial assistance to Washington state residents based on family need and SCCA resources.
-Low-income patients may qualify for Medicaid, a public insurance program.
-An SCCA financial counselor can help you apply for financial assistance.
+Fred Hutchinson Cancer Center offers financial assistance to Washington state residents based on family need.
+Low-income patients may qualify for Medicaid, a public insurance program, or for coverage through the Washington Health Benefit Exchange.
+A financial counselor can help you apply for financial assistance.

-The SCCA Family Assistance Fund was created to help SCCA patients who qualify with some of those additional personal expenses that arise because they are in treatment.
+The family assistance fund was created to help our patients who qualify with some of those additional personal expenses that arise because they are in treatment.
 This fund cannot assist with medical bills, co-pays, or medications.
 Please see eligibility requirements on the application.
-Completed Applications can be accepted only after a patient has begun treatment at the SCCA.
-Patient Navigators and Social Workers may be available to help you with questions and potentially locating supplemental community resources that might be available to you, as the Family Assistance Fund is a limited fund made up of donations from individuals and community groups.
+Completed applications can be accepted only after a patient has begun treatment at Fred Hutch.
+Patient navigators and social workers may be available to help you with questions and potentially locating supplemental community resources that might be available to you, as the family assistance fund is a limited fund made up of donations from individuals and community groups.

 Please see eligibility requirements on the application.